samhinshaw/get_fit/readme.md

 - Edit start date in user prefs
 - Change account options in user prefs
+- Save current calorie goal and weight from MFP in user data
 - Handle signup flow for if no partner yet
 - Styling bulma classes on registering inputs
 - Live-checking of whether usernames, etc are taken